jpmorganchase/cf-shap-facct22/README.md

 ## 2. Contacts

-For further information or queries on this work you can contact the _Explainable AI Center of Excellence at J.P.
-Morgan_ ([xai.coe@jpmchase.com](mailto:xai.coe@jpmchase.com)) or [Emanuele Albini](https://www.emanuelealbini.com), the main author of the paper.
+For further information, questions or issues you can contact [Emanuele Albini](https://www.emanuelealbini.com), the main author of the paper, or the _Explainable AI Center of Excellence at J.P.
+Morgan_ ([xai.coe@jpmchase.com](mailto:xai.coe@jpmchase.com)).

 ## 3. Disclamer